Sales managers are not always present in small businesses, so we are often asked what…

-Finally, when you have gained a clear understanding of their problems, goals, or objectives and how they understand apples will help them, use this type of phrasing as your “disconnect and re-focus.”
+Finally, when you have clearly understood their problems, goals, or objectives and how they understand apples will help them, use this type of phrasing as your “disconnect and re-focus.”
 “You have done a very good job identifying apples as a good solution for you.
 We don’t sell apples, but many of our customers used to buy apples as their solution until they learned how mangos could exceed their apple expectations.
-Would you be interested in learning more about why others are choosing mangos to solve the problems you have expressed and attain your objectives more effectively and efficiently? (using specifics they share will be best)
+Would you be interested in learning more about why others are choosing mangos to solve your expressed problems and attain your objectives more effectively and efficiently?
+(Using specifics they share will be best)

 If you get a yes – you have just completed your disconnect and re-focus, and it is time to return to your selling process.